 The new town is a curious entity, having no power of taxation and needing to coordinate its activities with the overlapping jurisdictions of the City of Albuquerque and Bernalillo County.
 Mr. Anzures wanted to make it clear that other inhabitants of the grant's area were welcome, and would be entitled to use the common lands that Atrisco Grant - Merced is seeking to keep intact.
-The town would also hope to perpetuate the cultural values of the early Spanish settlers, and has declared its intention to mobilize Grant heirs and residents to clean up the land, some of which has been used as dumping grounds for centuries.
+The town also hoped to perpetuate the cultural values of the early Spanish settlers, and declared its intention to mobilize Grant heirs and residents to clean up the land, some of which has been used as dumping grounds for centuries.
+Most recently, a large portion of the Atrisco Land Grant has been discussed as the site for an enormous housing and commercial development named Santolina.
+The often-contentious discussion was ongoing as of this writing in June 2019; proponents cite economic benefits, while opponents are concerned about sprawl and lack of water resources.